 Bracket Design Installer Action Efficiency Impact

-Separate mounting plate Mount plate first, then hang fixture High efficiency
+Independent mounting plate Mount plate, then hang fixture Highest efficiency

-Direct fasten (no bracket) Hold fixture while fastening Low efficiency
+Direct fasten (no bracket) Hold fixture while fastening Lowest efficiency

-Bracket systems that temporarily support the fixture free the installer’s hands for wiring and alignment.
+Bracket systems that temporarily support fixture weight free the installer’s hands for wiring and alignment, improving both speed and safety.

 Labor Hour Impact on 100-Fixture Projects

-Install Scenario Avg Time per Fixture Total Labor (100 Fixtures)
+Install Scenario Avg Time / Fixture Total Labor (100 Fixtures)

-Fixture weight Select lighter housings where possible Reduced labor
+Fixture weight Select lighter housings where possible Reduces crew size and lift needs